jplusc/pesticide/README.md

 **Thanks Paul / Adam / @mrmrs   for your contribution 10+ years ago!
-I can't believe I am still using your this; that must be a testament to its usefulness.**
+I can't believe I am still using this; that must be a testament to its usefulness.**